Canadian International Organ Competition

 Our Mission

-The Canadian International Organ Competition (CIOC) is a world-renowned International Cultural Organization whose objective is to promote the beautiful art of organ music through competitions, festivals, concerts, educational activities, and monetary and professional support to emerging artists.
+The Canadian International Organ Competition (CIOC) is a world-renowned international cultural organization whose aim is to promote the beautiful art of organ music through competitions, festivals, concerts, educational activities, and career development for emerging artists.

-Seeking to actively participate in cultural life, the CIOC presents a program of year-round activities in collaboration with various arts organisations, including the Canada-wide concert series The Organ Takes its Place (l’Orgue et son lieu).
-These musical and educational activities are designed to highlight the cultural importance of pipe organs – treasures of our heritage – to a wide and diverse audience.
+Seeking to contribute to the Canadian cultural fabric and increase performing opportunities for our laureates and partners, the CIOC also presents a year-round programme of concerts (L’Orgue et son lieu) and activities in collaboration with various organizations in the organ world.
+These musical and educational offerings are designed to emphasize the cultural importance of pipe organs – treasures of our heritage – for a wide and diverse audience.

 History